initstring/linkedin2username/README.md

 Optionally, the tool will append @domain.xxx to the usernames.

 # Example
+You'll need to provide the tool with LinkedIn's company name.
+You can find that by looking at the URL for the company's page.
+It should look something like `https://linkedin.com/company/uber-com`.
+It may or may not be as simple as the exact name of the company.

 Here's an example to pull all employees of Uber:
 ```
 $ python linkedin2username.py myname@email.com uber-com